HOSS-LiU/HOSS-LiU/neuroscience.md

 You can preregister your study on the OSF and follow the standard preregistration form or upload a document with research plans, if the avaiable templates do not meet your needs.
 To guide your preregistration, follow best practices described in [Yücel et al., 2021](https://doi.org/10.1117/1.NPh.8.1.012101).
 Further details on methodological quality can be found in this [collection of papers](https://fnirs.org/resources/experiment/confounding-effects/).
 <br>
 You can submit a registered report to a number of neuroscience journals, for example, Cortex, European Journal of Neuroscience or Journal of Cognitive Neuroscience.
-You can check the full list of journals here on [the OSF](https://www.cos.io/initiatives/registered-reports).
+You can check the full list of journals here [the OSF](https://www.cos.io/initiatives/registered-reports).
 fNIRS manuscripts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).
 <br>
 <br>